KefitzatHaderech/Bash/mdBook/src/08_Bash-Scripting/gui.md

 This tutorial will guide you through creating a simple graphical user interface (GUI) using Bash scripting with the help of Zenity.
 Zenity is a command-line utility that allows you to create various types of dialogs for your shell scripts, providing an easy way to interact with users in a graphical manner.

-## Prerequisites

-Before you begin, ensure that Zenity is installed on your system.
-You can install it using the package manager for your operating system.

 ### Debian/Ubuntu:

 ```bash